wilsonmar/gapi-node/README.md

 # <a name="#Obtain_credentials"></a> Obtain Google API Credentials for automated API calls

-Instead of manually signing in with a Google account (email) and typing in a password, actions are performed by a **service account** (that looks like an email address) and electronic keys obtained from the *Google API Console* at https://console.developers.google.com/ for a specific project.
+Instead of manually typing in a password associated with a Google account (email), permissions for API actions are performed based on a **service account** (that looks like an email address) and electronic keys obtained from the *Google API Console* (at https://console.developers.google.com/) for a specific project.

 Programs usually only need call pre-defined library functions that accept a service account and private key as input, and the underlying format of calls are done automatically within the library code.